Immigrant Rapid Response Fund

 - Grants are made on a weekly basis beginning January 23, 2026, with a priority on the most urgent community needs.

-- Final grant decisions will be made on April 10, 2026.
+- Final grant decisions were made on April 10, 2026.
 The coalition will continue working to support immigrant communities as they begin to rebuild and repair.
+Future donations will be granted to organizations positioned to support longer-term recovery of impacted communities.

 - Grants are unrestricted whenever possible